aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 Below example shows how to build a table which includes heading rows that repeat on subsequent pages.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-RepeatRowsOnSubsequentPages-RepeatRowsOnSubsequentPages.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-RepeatRowsOnSubsequentPages-RepeatRowsOnSubsequentPages.cpp" >}}

 ## How to Apply Different AutoFit Settings to a Table